dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdRollbackToSavepoint.md

 # Rollback to Savepoint Command

-The <span class="AppCommand">rollback to savepoint</span> command issues a `java.sql.Connection.rollback` request, which has been overloaded to work with a savepoint within the current transaction.
+The <span class="AppCommand">rollback to savepoint</span> command issues a `java.sql.Connection.rollback` request that has been overloaded to work with a savepoint within the current transaction and rolls all the work in the currently active transaction back to the specified savepoint.

-When you rollback a transaction to a savepoint, that savepoint and any others created after it within the transaction are automatically released.
-{: .noteNote}

 ## Syntax